bitovi/funcunit/pages/phantomjs.md

 verify the same test breaks there.
 If so, debug the test in browser.

 If you notice the more rare event that a test breaks in Phantom but works in browser, you can use console.log to debug it.
-In <code>funcunit/commandline/phantomjs.js</code>, uncomment the print: true option.
+In <code>steal/browser/phantomjs/launcher.js</code>, uncomment the page.onConsoleMessage function.
 Add console.logs to your code and debug.

-One thing to be aware of is that phantomjs tests run within an iframe in the funcunit.html page.
-This is different from the normal behavior of opening the application page using window.open.
-Phantom doesn't support window.open, so a frame is used instead.
-This can occassionally cause problems if your application assumes it is running within window.top.